lorenzo-rovigatti/pyrla/README.md

 ### LAMMPS input file

-If `InputFile = LAMMPS` then pyrla will expect a LAMMPS input file.
+If `InputType = LAMMPS` then pyrla will expect a LAMMPS input file.
 In this case

 * A key listed under the `CopyToWrite` keyword will overwrite a value in the `CopyFrom` file if the `CopyFrom` file contains a `variable key ...`.
 In this case the line will be replaced by `variable key equal value`.
 * Any `CopyToWrite` key that is not in the CopyFrom file will not be used (and a warning will be issued).

 ### Jinja2 templates

-If `InputFile = Jinja2` then pyrla will expect a [Jinja2](https://palletsprojects.com/p/jinja/) template file.
+If `InputType = Jinja2` then pyrla will expect a [Jinja2](https://palletsprojects.com/p/jinja/) template file.
 In this case the values associated to the keys specified in CopyToWrite will be passed to the Jinja template.
 This feature requires the `jinja2` python package to be installed.

 ## Acknowledgements